hashicorp/terraform-provider-aws/website/docs/r/transfer_tag.html.markdown

 # Resource: aws_transfer_tag

 Manages an individual Transfer Family resource tag.
-This resource should only be used in cases where Transfer Family resources are created outside Terraform (e.g., Servers without AWS Management Console).
+This resource should only be used in cases where Transfer Family resources are created outside Terraform (e.g., Servers without AWS Management Console) or the tag key has the `aws:` prefix.

 ~> **NOTE:** This tagging resource should not be combined with the Terraform resource for managing the parent resource.
-For example, using `aws_transfer_server` and `aws_transfer_tag` to manage tags of the same ASG will cause a perpetual difference where the `aws_transfer_server` resource will try to remove the tag being added by the `aws_transfer_tag` resource.
+For example, using `aws_transfer_server` and `aws_transfer_tag` to manage tags of the same server will cause a perpetual difference where the `aws_transfer_server` resource will try to remove the tag being added by the `aws_transfer_tag` resource.

 ~> **NOTE:** This tagging resource does not use the [provider `ignore_tags` configuration](/docs/providers/aws/index.html#ignore_tags).